CredentialEngine/credential-registry-ingest-examples/index.md

 For the purposes of this tool, this strategy involves publishing an object at a self-assigned canonical URL, in the form of CTDL-formatted JSON-LD, which is machine readable.
-This format of data should be returned at a minmimum if the HTTP client requests `application/json` or `application/ld+json` in the `Accept` header, but implementers may choose to return a human-readable HTML format when a client requests `text/html` or `*/*` as web browsers do.
+This format of data should be returned at a minimum if the HTTP client requests `application/json` or `application/ld+json` in the `Accept` header, but implementers may choose to return a human-readable HTML format when a client requests `text/html` or `*/*` as web browsers do.
 If the `Accept`